 While many students at 4-year colleges are fresh out of high school, you’ll find people of all ages at these schools.
-Some people may return to school to complete their bachelors degree after taking a break to start a career or a family.
-Others may have completed an associates degree and are transferring their credits to the 4-year college in order to complete their bachelors degree.
+Some people may return to school to complete their bachelor’s degree after taking a break to start a career or a family.
+Others may have completed an associate degree and are transferring their credits to the 4-year college in order to complete their bachelor’s degree.

 Should you complete a degree program online?

 Online schools and online degree programs in particular are gaining in popularity, especially for people who want to continue their education but can’t make time in their schedules to enroll full-time in daytime classes at a 4-year college or university.
 Online programs may also offer you financial savings, as you won’t have to pay room and board at a campus and the school doesn’t have to maintain a large campus of classrooms.
 Increased flexibility in scheduling classes is another reason some students choose to attend an online college or program.

 How do you narrow down your choices of 4-year colleges and universities?

 First, you’ll want to determine what type of 4-year college you’re seeking.
 Public colleges and universities tend to be larger and less expensive than private colleges, especially if you’re applying as an in-state student.

 If you’re interested in learning about a variety of subjects, including history, political science, English and a foreign language, you may want to focus on liberal arts colleges, which require you to study a range of disciplines while you pursue your major.

 On the other hand, if you know the type of skill or trade you want to learn, consider a career college, also known as a vocational school or trade school.
 These schools will offer general academic education as well as career-specific education.